Different ways to transmit the idea of luxury in branding and logo design.

 Luxury.
 What is it exactly?
 Pampering?
 Expense?
 Taste?
 Beauty?
 Never a truer word was spake than “one man’s meat is another man’s poison”

 There are accepted standards, but these change over time.
 There are arbiters of taste, but sometimes just as many opposed.
 And changes in taste are often almost glacial in their transition from good taste to bad taste.
 When exactly did the 1970s become uncool and the 1980s cool?
-As we are discussing luxury and the dangers of its transformation into kitsch, let us use the byword of good taste to determine this continuum.
+As we are discussing luxury and the dangers of its transformation into kitsch, let our brand identity agency use the byword of good taste to determine this continuum.

 Taste (and that defines what is luxury and what is not), depends on class, education, nationality, culture and oh so many other variables.
 The epitome of style and luxury in The Middle East and parts of Romania and Eurasia is… The gold tap.
 How can this be one asks oneself?
 The epitome of kitsch!